-CODE OF CONDUCT AND ETHICS (as amended April 16, 2020)
+CODE OF CONDUCT AND ETHICS

 Introduction

 This Code of Conduct and Ethics covers a wide range of business practices and procedures.
 It does not cover every issue that may arise, but it sets out basic principles to guide the directors, officers, and employees of the Company.
 All Company directors, officers, and employees should conduct themselves accordingly and seek to avoid even the appearance of improper behavior in any way relating to the Company.
 In appropriate circumstances, this Code should also be provided to and followed by the Company's agents and representatives, including consultants.